 To test whether there is “adequate provision for proper maintenance and support,” the court will review if the testator was “acting in accordance with society’s reasonable expectations of what a judicious parent would do in the circumstance by reference to contemporary community standards”: Schipper v.
 Schipper Estate, 2010 BCSC 1067.

-While this seems fairly straightforward to the seasoned state litigation lawyer, what happens in cases of second marriages?
+While this seems straightforward to the seasoned estate litigation lawyer, what happens in cases of second marriages?
 Our Vancouver wills variation lawyers explain.

 Legal Precedent in Second Marriages Wills Variation

-In the case, Unger v.
-Unger, 2017 BCSC 1746, the deceased, Jacob Unger, had died at the age of 82, providing within his will, that after $20,000 bequests to each of his two daughters, the remainder of his estate was to be divided equally among his four adult children–two of which were his second wife’s children from her first marriage.
+In Unger v.
+Unger, 2017 BCSC 1946, the deceased, Jacob Unger, had died at the age of 82, providing within his will, that after $20,000 bequests to each of his two daughters, the remainder of his estate was to be divided equally among his four adult children–two of which were his second wife’s children from her first marriage.

-Though Unger had been married twice in his lifetime, his wife at the time of his passing was left nothing within the will.
-Jacob made note within the will that during his lifetime, he had transferred 50% of their matrimonial home into his second wife’s name.
+Though Unger had been married twice in his lifetime, his wife at the time of his passing was left nothing in the will.
+Jacob made note within the will that during his lifetime, he had transferred 50% of their matrimonial home to his second wife.
 However, his wife filed for wills variation claiming that Jacob had not made equitable provisions for her.
 Jacob’s biological children opposed the variation.

 It is also important to note that before his passing, the couple had separated, though reconciled to some extent before his death.

-Because the home was not held any longer by Mr. and Mrs. Unger at the time of his death, the home was sold and Mrs. Unger received 50% of the value as per the transfer in the title made while Jacob was living.
-The remainder of his assets was held in a joint account he shared with one of his daughters.
+Because the home was no longer held by Mr. and Mrs. Unger at the time of his death, the home was sold and Mrs. Unger received 50% of the value as per the transfer in the title made while Jacob was living.
+The remainder of his assets were held in a joint account he shared with one of his daughters.

 Though Mrs. Unger made no financial contribution to the marital home, the court concluded that the 50% share she received was presumed to be a gift under the common law.
-With that being said, Mrs. Unger did, in fact, have a strong claim for the division of property.
+Nevertheless, Mrs. Unger did, in fact, have a strong claim for the division of property.